 The Great North Air Ambulance Service (GNAAS) was one of the first air ambulances in the country to carry doctors onboard its aircraft.

-“When you are out there, you don’t have that warmth and cosiness or the option of being able to call upon back-up that you have in hospital,” said Phil Godfrey, GNAAS doctor of 13 years.
+“When you are out there, you don’t have that warmth and cosiness or the option of being able to call upon back-up that you have in a hospital,” said Phil Godfrey, GNAAS doctor of 13 years.

 Doctors are recruited by GNAAS through two routes – a national training scheme and a locally organised equivalent (see below for more details) and undergo rigorous interviews, exams and real-life scenarios with the charity.